BigPolarBear1/factorization/README.md

 UPDATE: Just uploaded a slightly less buggy version.. still very buggy.. going for a run.
 I need to rework so much of this code.
 It's really awful at the moment.
 Ill go for a run, then do a couple more hours of work after..

 Update: Back from running.
 NOw to get some food quickly and continue working.
 I WILL FINISH THIS THIS WEEK.
 I WILL FINISH IT.
 My savings are running out.
 I have nothing left.
 You people even took my friends from me.
 It's time to pay the price you fucking losers.
 And fuck all you infosec microsoft simps, retards.

+Update: Ok had some food.
+Time to fix this buggy PoC... its already completing factorization using a fraction of smooths that would otherwise be required... just you people wait... you are all about to have a really bad time.